 - Apple Music keeps randomly skipping songs

 - ‘My Music’ does not load any songs

 - “Apple Music” freezes (unresponsive)

 If you experience similar issues, here is how you troubleshoot.
 It’s best to check to see if your problem still exists after performing each step rather than trying everything all in one shot.
 And of course, remember that Apple Music is not available everywhere.
-So if you’re travelling and not getting your usual Apple Music, check that the place you’re visiting supports Apple Music.
+So if you’re traveling and not getting your usual Apple Music, check that the place you’re visiting supports Apple Music.
 This includes Apple Music, Apple Music Radio and Beats 1 Radio and iTunes Match, so check that these services are indeed available in your current country.

 How-To Troubleshoot Your Apple Music Problems

 Fix Apple Music Problems

 First Restart Your Device, then try one of the following:

 - Go to Settings and turn on Airplane Mode and wait for a few second and turn back off again.
 If this does not work, do this after a forced restart (reboot.)